brandonchaffee/demopera/docs/appendix.rst

 ================    ====================================================
 Name                ``createTask``

-Description         | Initialization function used to create an project tasks.
+Description         | Initialization function used to create a project task.
 This is done by
                     | initializing a **GSs6** with the task detail hash into the task array of
                     | the project.